Segmenting The Future Of Computing

 Every time I hear the warnings about the current or next big thing in Artificial Intelligence, I’m reminded of the Surgeon General’s warnings that are printed on packs of cigarettes.
 I’m also reminded of every new fad I’ve seen in my lifetime, that might have inched over into a trend, but eventually ended up waiting for its turn on the nostalgia wheel of time.

-As the world was holding its breath from the civilization destroying threats that sprung forth from the mind of the U.S. President, and then exhaling as they turned into the latest episode of “Bluff, Bluster, and Bullshit,” we were learning about a new AI leap and threat from Anthropic potentially as dire, called Claude Mythos Preview.
-To get ahead of any damage this coming attraction might visit upon us, Anthropic created Project Glasswing.
+As the world was holding its breath from the civilization destroying threats that sprung forth from the mind of the U.S. President, and then exhaling as they turned into the latest episode of “Bluff, Bluster, and Bullshit,” we were learning about a new AI leap and threat from Anthropic, potentially as dire, called Claude Mythos Preview.
+To get ahead of any damage this coming attraction might visit upon us Anthropic created Project Glasswing.
 Given that the raving lunatic in the White House came to power a second time with a civilization destroying manual in hand called Project 2025, I’m more than a bit leery of anything with a title that leads with the word “Project.”

 From what I’ve read, Mythos is the latest innovation in Anthropic’s flavor of Artificial Intelligence.
 It is so powerful that it has sought out and found vulnerabilities in so much of the software the world runs on, that Anthropic is only releasing it to a hand full of companies (Apple, Microsoft, Google, Broadcom, JPMorganChase, the Linux Foundation, NVIDIA, and more.)
 That’s Project Glasswing.
-Tech overlords uniting to protect us from themselves.
+Tech overlords uniting to protect us from their sloppy software.
 (The lawyers will have a field day.)

-The way I interpret the idea behind Project Glasswing is that these companies, and presumably governments, might use Mythos to seek out all of the vulnerabilities, and perhaps obliterate them (I use that in the Trumpian and Hegsethian sense) before they can filter down into things like power grids, banking systems, and consumer use.
+The way I interpret the idea behind Project Glasswing is that these companies, and presumably governments, might use Mythos to seek out all of the vulnerabilities, and perhaps obliterate them (I use that term in the Trumpian and Hegsethian sense) before they can filter down into things like power grids, banking systems, and consumer use.
 It can supposedly do this at a scale humans can’t.
 Note that Mythos discovered problems in every operating system and, on a level both big and small, the constantly updating browsers we use on our computers.

 During our testing, we found that Mythos Preview is capable of identifying and then exploiting zero-day vulnerabilities in every major operating system and every major web browser when directed by a user to do so.
 The vulnerabilities it finds are often subtle or difficult to detect.